 Be informed and prepared

 Keep up to date with government and public health advice: This is still a fast-moving issue.
 Employers should keep up to date with the situation as it develops, and refer employees who are concerned about infection, using official and expert medical sources such as GOV.UK, the National Health Service and NHS 111online coronavirus service.
-Government data on COVID-19 is updated daily.
+Government data on COVID-19 is updated regularly.

 - Make sure your workplace is clean and hygienic.